notsonerdysid/DRONE-BLUEPRINT/README.md

 LINK: [https://drive.google.com/file/d/1fnM4xNsK86z5Zi4jRAErgGUUMKQ07n5t/view?usp=sharing](url)

 **Action**
 I will add a soft-mount the Flight Controller.
 A heavy 3D-printed frame will vibrate crazy and Betaflight's gyro will hate it.
 I will use M3 heat-set brass inserts.
-My battery will be positioned underneath the base plate as shown in the design and will attatch it with the help of a strap
+My battery will be positioned underneath the base plate as shown in the design and will attatch it with the help of a strap.
+In future I'll upgrade this same drone in fpv monster later on in future, with the upgrades like adding cool landing pad and more.

 In this project I will demonstrate my self-driven learning and technical problem solving.
 All of my progress, failures, and improvements will be openly documented in this repo..